RocketChat/Rocket.Chat/.changeset/quick-cups-sparkle.md

 "@rocket.chat/meteor": patch
 ---

-Change `/admin/workspace` path to `/admin/info` path as it was before
+Rolled back a change of route from `/admin/workspace` to `/admin/info`